The Scottish Episcopal Church Just Voted to Allow Same-Sex Marriage

 The vote by the General Synod in Edinburgh changed the church’s canon law to remove a doctrinal clause defining marriage as between a man and a woman.
 This will allow gay people from any Anglican church to ask to be married in a Scottish Episcopal Church, but does not force clergy to oblige, according to a statement on the Scottish Episcopal Church’s website.
 Those who are not comfortable with the change can opt out of performing same-sex weddings.

-Advocates for gay rights cheered the decision, but leaders of the church acknowledged Thursday it may also cause some within the church’s ranks.
+Advocates for gay rights cheered the decision, but leaders of the church acknowledged Thursday it may also cause some tension within the church’s ranks.

 "I am very pleased for the couples who can now have their relationships recognized by the church and blessed by God,” the Episcopal Church's Bishop of Edinburgh, The Right Reverend Dr. John Armes, told BBC News.
 “I'm also pleased for what this means about our church and the way we have been able to do this.
 But obviously any change like this creates pain and hurt in some as well, so as a bishop of the church I feel for them.”